godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 the region property of the sprite to adjust which part of the texture is being used.

-Finally, make sure to name your sprite node correctly, this will ensure that, in subsequent edits to the tileset (for example, if added collision, changed the region, etc), the tile will still be **identified correctly and updated**.
+Finally, make sure to name your sprite node correctly.
+This will ensure that, in subsequent edits to the tileset (for example, if added collision, changed the region, etc), the tile will still be **identified correctly and updated**.
 This name should be unique.